Snehal-Turka/gh-workflows/SETUP.md

 Everything here runs on the AWS CLI, `git` over SSH, and the GitHub web UI.
 There is no GitHub CLI, no personal access token, and no Python dependency.

+This document is the record of the original setup.
+For day to day work, adding a repo to the backups or changing how they run, see [README.md](README.md).

 **Phases 1 to 4 are complete.** The pilot repo `3d-print-store/documentation` is backing up on every push.
 What remains is phase 5, rolling out to the other sixteen.